CalebJohn/infinitemonkeytheorem/content/posts/MechsnMatch.md

 also did the lion's share of the coding for the Scrounging mini game.
 He is responsible for the ease of which we built the game without resorting to any unfortunate hacks

-Zach created all of our art assets by hand.
+Zach created all of our art assets.
 He inked everything by hand and then used his computer to add colour.
 You can thank him for the creative visuals and the high level of polish that the game presents.
 Much of the gameplay and visual direction is a direct result of Zach's imaginative and whimsical mind.